microsoft/OSPO/learning_resources/using-oss/investment-framework.md

 From left-to-right the framework consists of:

 ### Step #1 – What brings you here?
 (Motivation) :rocket:
-Usually the journey starts with a problem to solve, an 'ask' from a project, or observation from someone who works directly with that project: a limitation in ability to get work done (bugs fixed, features fixed) or there's some masure of proactive action that needs to happen on behalf of security (for example).
+Usually the journey starts with a problem to solve, an 'ask' from a project, or observation from someone who works directly with that project: a limitation in ability to get work done (bugs fixed, features fixed) or there's some measure of proactive action that needs to happen on behalf of security (for example).
 All efforts start at the beginning, and understanding and isolating motivations (even if there are a few) will help a lot in figuring out the next steps.

 It's really important, that this feel like a 'learn by doing' exercise, and not journey you start with all the answers.